philips-software/cf-vault/CONTRIBUTING.md

-# Contributing to logproxy
+# Contributing to cf-vault

-We'd love for you to contribute to our source code and to make the logproxy even better than it is today!
+We'd love for you to contribute to our source code and to make the cf-vault even better than it is today!
  Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)